pbayer/DiscreteEventsCompanion.jl/docs/src/sampling.md

 ## Stochastic Event Sequences

-You can have repeating events with fixed or stochastic inter-event times:
+Independent from the clock's sample rate you can have repeating events with fixed or stochastic inter-event times:

 - `event!(clk, 𝜸, every, Δt)` where `Δt` is a `Number`,
 - `event!(clk, 𝜸, every, Δt)` where `Δt` is a `Distribution`.